keboola/developers-docs/extend/generic-extractor/jobs/index.md

 {% endhighlight %}

 Generic Extractor reads and processes the responses from the API endpoints in a pretty complex way.
-In principle processing the response is composed of the following steps:
+Each response is processed in the following steps:

-- receive the JSON in response,
+- Receive the JSON in the response.
-- find an objects in array in the response or find object identified by [`dataField`](#data-field),
+- Find an object in the response array, or find the object identified by [`dataField`](#data-field).
-- flatten the object structure into one or more tables,
+- Flatten the object structure into one or more tables.
-- create the tables in Storage and load data into them.
+- Create the tables in Storage and load data into them.

 ## Merging Responses
-The first two steps are the responsibility of [Jobs](/extend/generic-extractor/jobs/).
-The result of these steps is an array of objects.
-Generic Extractor then tries to find a common super-set of properties of all objects.
-For example with the following response:
+The first two steps are the responsibility of [Jobs](/extend/generic-extractor/jobs/) resulting in an array of objects.
+Generic Extractor then tries to find a common super-set of properties of all objects, for example, with the following response:

 {% highlight json %}
 [